With or without replacement? Sampling uncertainty in Shepp's urn scheme: Abstract

 \section{Abstract}

 We introduce a variant of Shepp's classical urn problem in which the optimal stopper does not know whether sampling from the urn is done with or without replacement.
-By considering the problem's continuous-time analog, we provide bounds on the value function and in the case of a balanced urn (with an equal number of each ball type) an explicit solution is found.
+By considering the problem's continuous-time analog, we provide bounds on the value function and in the case of a balanced urn (with an equal number of each ball type), an explicit solution is found.
 Surprisingly, the optimal strategy for the balanced urn is the same as in the classical urn problem.
+However, the expected value upon stopping is lower due to the additional uncertainty present.